First Steps in Spotify Playlist Pitching

 Should I invest in a Spotify Playlist Pitching Service?

-If you search for “Spotify playlist pitching” on Google, you’ll find a large number of providers in this sector within seconds.
-Please make sure that the provider is serious.
+If you search for “Spotify playlist pitching” on Google, you’ll find numerous providers in this sector within seconds.
+Please ensure that the provider is serious.
 Too low prices or a web presence with low quality can be an indication that this site is just offering fake streams that will do you no good at all, except a more attractive streaming number on your song.
 We can explain to you how the playlist pitching service works at BEFORE EIGHT.

 Now it's your turn!